LOADING ...

 Robert, victorious, the trophy has gained,

-The jovial contest again renewed.
+The jovial contest have renewed.

-Craigdarroch so famous for wit, worth, and
+Craigdarroch so for wit, worth, and law;

-And Glenriddel, so skilled in old coins;
+And trusty Glenriddel, so skilled in old

 And Sir Robert, deep-read in old wines.

-Craigdarroch began with a smooth as oil,
+Craigdarroch began a tongue smooth as oil,

-Desiring Glenriddel to yield up the
+Desiring Glenriddel to up the spoil;

 'By the of the ancients!'Glenriddel replies,

-'Before I surrender so a prize,
+I surrender so glorious a prize,

-A was selected to witness the fray,
+A bard was selected to the fray,

 And tell ages the feats of the day;

-A bard who all sadness and spleen,
+A who detested all sadness and spleen,

 And wished that Pamassus a had been.

-Gay Pleasure ran as bumpers ran o'er;
+Gay Pleasure ran riot as ran o'er;

-Bright Phoebus ne'er so joyous a corps,
+Phoebus ne'er witnessed so joyous a corps,

 And vowed that to leave he was quite forlorn,

-Cynthia hinted he'd see them next morn.
+Till hinted he'd see them next morn.

-Then Glernriddel, so cautious and sage,
+Then worthy Glernriddel, so and sage,

-No the warfare, ungodly, would wage;
+No longer the warfare, ungodly, would

-A high ruling to wallow in wine!
+A ruling elder to wallow in wine!

 Though Fate said, a should perish in light;